 The offices of the U-M Addiction Center occupy two different locations at the University of Michigan.
 The Center's research space at the Rachel Upjohn Building on the East Ann Arbor Medical Campus is 5,220 square feet.
-The Center also occupies 1,065 square feet in the University of Michigan’s North Campus Research Complex (NCRC).
 At the Rachel Upjohn Building, the Addiction Center has office, meeting, library, archival, data collection, data management, and computational space.
-The Addiction Center also has a number of conference rooms where scientific staff meetings take place.
+The U-M Addiction Center also has a number of conference rooms where scientific staff meetings take place.
 These meeting rooms also serve as interview and data collection offices.
 The Rachel Upjohn Building also houses a mock scanner for acclimating children to the fMRI environment.

 North Campus Research Center